-3.5.1 SDSS Federation WAYF Namespace
+3.12.2 SDSS Federation WAYF Namespace

 The use of the SDSS federation WAYF namespace will be discontinued at some point.
-The SDSS-defined <HideFromWAYF> marker element will be replaced by a new element in the UK federation label namespace.
+The SDSS-defined <wayf:HideFromWAYF> marker element will most likely be replaced by an entity category, using the mechanism described in [EntityCat] and [MetaAttr].